johnnonsoBetter/DevConsole/copilot.md

 ## Guardrails & Best Practices
 - Use `StorageService` + `extensionSettings` helpers instead of raw `chrome.storage` to keep caching/debouncing unified.
-- Maintain batching + redaction; never post raw request bodies or personal data through messaging.
+- Maintain batching for performance; all data is captured for debugging on the client machine.
 - Keep manifest permissions minimal and document any additions in `README.md` + `copilot.md`.
 - When touching AI output, ensure provider-agnostic interfaces and streaming UX stay intact—never hardcode API keys or sample secrets.
 - Lazy-load heavyweight modules (GraphiQL, Sandpack, AI markdown renderers) and memoize expensive selectors to keep DevTools responsive.